Based in | Germany |

 Mailbox.org review conclusion

-Mailbox.org is a very secure email service at a bargain price.
+Mailbox.org is a very secure and affordable email service.
 It also offers a lot of additional value with its built-in office suite and tools for teams and big businesses.
-If you don’t mind dealing with a service based in 14 Eyes member country Germany, you should take advantage of their 30-day free trial.
+If you don’t mind dealing with a service based in 14 Eyes member country Germany, you should take advantage of its 30-day free trial.
 Mailbox.org is a contender.

 You can see all our other email reviews here: